romkey/vendo/README.md

 ### Animations

-Animations are subroutines statically scoped to this file which take one argument, indicating whether they should initialize themselves.
+Animations are subroutines which take one argument, indicating whether they should initialize themselves.
+In order to keep `src/animations.cpp` from becoming unreadable, each animation routine is in its own file in the `src/animations/` directory.
+Each animation routine should keep its own variables static in order to avoid polluting the global namespace and accidentally colliding with names used by other routines.
+Only the routine name, which should start with animation_,  should be global.
+Add the routine name to the animations[] array below to make it available to the user interface.

 Init will be called when the animation is first selected.
 On init the animation routine should set up any state it needs in order to perform the animation (like